 What he did was launch a line of fragrances – starting with Black Orchid – which are not only loved by women (and men) around the world, but have scooped many awards.
 Accolades include Fragrance Foundation Awards (FiFis) for Violet Blonde, Café Rose, Jasmin Rouge, Grey Vetiver, Tom Ford for Men.
 And so the impressive list goes on.

-Each of the Tom Ford fragrances has been inspired by fragrance’s glamorous past – when the world’s most expensive and precious ingredients were used to create fragrances of supreme sophistication and luxury.
-Mirroring fashion, ‘collections’ are inspired by a specific theme: variations played on the deliciously sultry note of White Musk (2009), leading us into the exotic Jardin Noir (in 2012), and (recently) spins on oud, that so-popular Arabic fragrance element.
-‘I have wanted to revisit oud for years.
+Each Tom Ford fragrance has been inspired by fragrance’s glamorous past – when the world’s most precious ingredients were used to create scents of supreme sophistication.
+Mirroring fashion, ‘collections’ are inspired by a specific theme: variations played on the deliciously sultry note of White Musk (2009), leading us into the exotic Jardin Noir (in 2012), along with spins on oudh.
+‘I have wanted to revisit oudh for years.
 It is one of the most endlessly fascinating ingredients in a perfumer’s palette.
-For this collection, I explored how oud could intertwine with other precious ingredients from the rich and storied culture and artisanal traditions of the Middle East.’
+For that collection, I explored how oudh could intertwine with other precious ingredients from the rich and storied culture and artisanal traditions of the Middle East.’

-Whichever collection he’s creating for, though, it’s always in an entirely wearable (and shareable) way: following the historic tradition in perfumery, when gender was ‘blurred’, Tom Ford believes that men and women can wear any of the fragrances from his range.
+Whichever collection he’s creating for, it’s always in an entirely wearable (and shareable) way – following the historic tradition in perfumery, when gender was ‘blurred’, Tom Ford believes that men and women can wear any of his fragrances.

 ‘Fragrances are so interesting,’ he’s observed.
 ‘You attach your own associations to them based on your past experiences.
 When I think of vetiver as an ingredient, I think of a lot of men I’ve known over the years who wore it because it is such a timeless man’s fragrance, and there are certain older iconic scents built around it that are very familiar to me.
-But if you’re twenty today and your girlfriend wears Grey Vetiver, which many women say they want to do, then when you’re forty or fifty you’ll close your eyes and remember her.
+But if you’re 20 today and your girlfriend wears Grey Vetiver, which many women say they want to do, then when you’re 40 or 50 you’ll close your eyes and remember her.
 So it’s impossible to pinpoint.
-Meanwhile, about thirty percent of people who wear Black Orchid are men—it goes both ways…’
+Meanwhile, about 30% of people who wear Black Orchid are men — it goes both ways…’

 As the tastemaker revealed to an interviewer from ShortList, ‘I think fragrance might be more important than clothes.
 I’m actually not a very materialistic person.
 I’m so aware that everything we experience is transient.
 We have possessions and get to enjoy them, and sometimes they’re very exquisite possessions, but I could be just as happy in New Mexico with no clothes and a one-room adobe house.
 It would be pretty, of course — I’d have my one Indian pot in the right place and a little pallet bed in the perfect spot on the floor. but I wouldn’t miss all the other stuff except fragrance.
 I’d have a harder time living without it than fancy clothes and fancy furniture.’